rehierl/node-tree-outliner/3-4-0-design-5.md

 one specific case.
 That is, because it would limit a section to a single top-level node.

-Note that, because the descendants of a top-level node can not be excluded, none of the enter and exit events of a top-level node's descendants are suited to generically define the end of a section.
-That is, because it is in principle not possible to find a definition based on the descendants of an associated node which is also independent of any additional structural requirement.
-Such a definition would simply not be generic.
+Note that, because no descendant of a top-level node can be excluded, none of the enter and exit events of such a descendant node are suited to generically define the end of a section.
+That is, because it is in principle not possible to find a definition based on the descendants of an associated node, which is also independent of any additional structural requirement.
+Because of these additional requirements, such a definition would simply not be generic.

-Note that, in order to generically define the end of a section, that definition needs to be independent of any type of sectioning node.
-Because of that, a definition needs to describe the end of a section in terms of the relationship a section's end has with regards to the section's first node.
+Note that, in order to generically define the end of a section, such a definition also needs to be independent of any specific type of sectioning node.
+Because of that, such a definition needs to describe the end of a section in terms of the relationship the end of a section has with regards to the section's first node.

+Note that this is yet another reason as to why not to associate a sectioning node with the section it declares: It would otherwise not be possible to define the end of a section independently of the section's sectioning node.

+**DEFINITION**
+The maximum (i.e. largest) scope of a section, that does not produce any conflict, is said to be "the default scope of a section".

-Note that the generic definition of the end of a section can only be used to define the "unrestricted" scope of a section.
-In principle, additional rules (e.g. rank) can be defined that allow to further limit the scope of a section.
+Note that generically defining the end of a section can only define a section's default scope.
+In principle, additional rules (e.g. rank) can still be defined that allow to further limit the scope of a section (hence, default scope).

 **CLARIFICATION**
-The unrestricted, maximum scope of a section can also be referred to as the section's "default scope".

-**CLARIFICATION**
-The search for an event that allows to define the end of a section can be limited to (1) the exit event of a section's last top-level node, (2) the enter event of the first node that is not to be associated, and (3) the exit events of one of the first node's ancestors.
+The search for an event that allows to define the end of a section is limited to (1) the exit event of a section's last top-level node, (2) the enter event of the first node that is not to be associated, and (3) an exit event of one of the first node's ancestors.

 Note that the enter event of a top-level node can not be taken into account, as this would produce a conflict: A top-level node is a top-level node, because it is associated with a section.
-Using the enter event of such a node would result in not associating the top-level node.
-Such a definition would, because of that, be in conflict with the definition of a top-level node.
+Making use of the enter event of such a node would result in not associating the top-level node.
+Such a definition would therefore be equivalent to case (2) and, because of that, be in conflict with the definition of a top-level node.

+Note that the enter events of any ancestor of a section's first node can not be used.
+That is, because in order to enter a sectioning node, all of its ancestors must have already been entered.
+Put differently, no node can be entered, if its ancestors have not been entered already (i.e. these enter events a no longer available).

-### (1) exit a top-level node
+### exit a top-level node

-Case (1) is not suited for a default generic definition.
+Case (1) is not suited for a generic definition.

 That is, because it would require that an algorithm had the means to detect whether the next node is a section's last top-level node.
 Because of that,